Metrisim Logo

 # Write CSV in R

-write.csv(design, file = "design.csv")
+write.csv(design, file = "design_text.csv")

 write.csv(edesign, file = "edesign.csv")

-Usually, you would want to make a copy of the design.csv and use that to generate more presentable product profiles that you can save as individual images to use in your survey tool.
+Usually, you would want to make a copy of the design_text.csv and use that to generate more presentable product profiles that you can save as individual images to use in your survey tool.
 Note that in the language of experimental design, the row/run of the experimental design is the same thing as a product profile in conjoint analysis.

 Example of a survey ready product profile image created from a single run in the design.csv file

-Estimating partworths
+Estimating partworths using R conjoint

 Example of how the ratings file should be formatted

 R conjoint package also requires the edesign.csv you created prior to your survey as well as a ‘levels.csv’ file as shown in the screenshot below.
+If you use Metrisim's estimator module to estimate partworths, these files are not required.

-Example of how the levels should be formatted
+Example of how the levels should be formatted for R conjoint

 You can use the code example below as a starting point.